 - Drink clean, freshwater - a glass (250ml) per 10kg bodyweight per day (70kg = 7 glasses).

 - Control your stress levels with daily relaxation techniques.
 Disinfecting your mind is just as, if not more, important than washing your hands!
 Deliberately detach yourself from fear, especially panic.
 We can stop or slow down highly contagious fear by reducing contact with our biggest enemy, our own thoughts that all is hopeless.
 Stress is the cause of 95% of all illness and disease.
 A calm nervous system supports a strong immune system.
 Your body is resilient and has wonderful self-healing abilities.
 To help calm down an overactive mind, my Stress Solutions book and Relax and Unwind Relaxation USB can teach you how.

 - Avoid crowded, dry, smoky, hot places.
-Your environment can increase your chances of getting colds or flu, so be aware.
+Your environment can increase your chances for getting colds or flu, so be aware.

 Maybe our purpose NOW is to bring light into the darkness of ignorance to prevent falling hook, line and sinker for the misinformation and fear-mongering, all too ready to jump on the bandwagon of insane hype, fuelling the fires of inflammation.